 - Lower blood pressure

-Babies with AVSD may have slower growth and harder time eating.
-A high calorie diet may be recommended.
+Babies with AVSD may have slower growth and a harder time eating.
+A high calorie diet may be needed.
 These babies also have a higher risk of severe infections.
-Respiratory or lung infections will be treated very carefully.
+They will be monitored for lung infections.

-Some will need to have activity limits as they get older.
-This is more common if valves can not be fully repaired and blood flow is still mixed.
+Some children will need to have activity limits as they get older.
+This is more common if valves cannot be fully repaired and blood flow is still mixed.